Animal language: Aquatic mammals

-The effects of learning on auditory signaling in these animals is of special interest.
-Several investigators have pointed out that some marine mammals appear to have an extraordinary capacity to alter both the contextual and structural features of their vocalizations as a result of experience.
-Janik and Slater (2000) have stated that learning can modify the emission of vocalizations in one of two ways: (1) by influencing the context in which a particular signal is used and/or (2) by altering the acoustic structure of the call itself.
+The effects of learning on auditory signaling in these animals is of interest to researchers.
+Several investigators have pointed out that some marine mammals appear to have the capacity to alter both the contextual and structural features of their vocalizations as a result of experience.
+Janik and Slater have stated that learning can modify vocalizations in one of two ways, by influencing the context in which a particular call is used, or by altering the acoustic structure of the call itself.
 Male California sea lions can learn to inhibit their barking in the presence of any male dominant to them, but vocalize normally when dominant males are absent.
-Recent work on gray seals show different call types can be selectively conditioned and placed under biased control of different cues (Schusterman, in press) and the use of food reinforcement can also modify vocal emissions.
-"Hoover", a captive male harbor seal demonstrated a convincing case of vocal mimicry.
-However similar observations have not been reported since.
-Still shows under the right circumstances pinnipeds may use auditory experience, in addition to environmental consequences such as food reinforcement and social feedback to modify their vocal emissions.
+The different call types of gray seals can be selectively conditioned and controlled by different cues, and the use of food reinforcement can also modify vocal emissions.
+A captive male harbor seal named Hoover demonstrated a case of vocal mimicry, but similar observations have not been reported since.
+Still shows that under the right circumstances pinnipeds may use auditory experience in addition to environmental consequences such as food reinforcement and social feedback to modify their vocal emissions.

-In a 1992 study, Robert Gisiner and Ronald J. Schusterman conducted experiments in which they attempted to teach Rocky, a female California sea lion, syntax.
+In a 1992 study, Robert Gisiner and Schusterman conducted experiments in which they attempted to teach syntax to a female California sea lion named Rocky.
 Rocky was taught signed words, then she was asked to perform various tasks dependent on word order after viewing a signed instruction.
-It was found that Rocky was able to determine relations between signs and words, and form a basic form of syntax.
-A 1993 study by Ronald J Schusterman and David Kastak found that the California sea lion was capable of understanding abstract concepts such as symmetry, sameness and transitivity.
-This provides a strong backing to the theory that equivalence relations can form without language.
+It was found that Rocky was able to determine relations between signs and words, and form basic syntax.
+A 1993 study by Schusterman and David Kastak found that the California sea lion was capable of understanding abstract concepts such as symmetry, sameness and transitivity.
+This suggests that equivalence relations can form without language.

-The distinctive sound of sea lions is produced both above and below water.
+The distinctive sounds of sea lions are produced both above and below water.
 To mark territory, sea lions "bark", with non-alpha males making more noise than alphas.
 Although females also bark, they do so less frequently and most often in connection with birthing pups or caring for their young.
-Females produce a highly directional bawling vocalization, the pup attraction call, which helps mother and pup locate one another.
+Females produce a highly directional bawling vocalization, the pup attraction call, which helps mothers and pups locate one another.
 As noted in Animal Behavior, their amphibious lifestyle has made them need acoustic communication for social organization while on land.

-Sea lions can hear frequencies as low as 100 Hz and as high as 40,000 Hz and vocalize between the ranges of 100 to 10,000 Hz.
+Sea lions can hear frequencies between 100 Hz and 40,000 Hz, and vocalize from 100 to 10,000 Hz.